-In the last several years, Government agencies on federal, state, and local / city levels have seen a noticeable increase in the amount text messages exchanged in the workplace.
+In recent years, Government agencies on federal, state, and local / city levels have seen a noticeable increase in the amount text messages exchanged in the workplace.
 Whether a government employee is using a worked-issued device provided by their department or if they are on a personal BYOD (bring your own device) phone at work, there is an growing need and mandate by governmental agencies to save and retain all work related text messages.
 These departmental requirements are happening, albeit slowly, across many departments and agencies including law enforcement, city planning, public works, taxation, finance and more.

 Some courts rule that work-related text messages on personal cell phones are public record